YTread Logo

 death

-s, almost all of them are in Hubei province, where this outbreak started, and as you can see in this graph, there has been a huge increase in the number of cases - there are now over 48,000 in Hubei, which That represents an increase of 15,000 and the upward change is due in part to a broader definition of the virus and how it is diagnosed.
-Here's the World Health Organization on that which is crucial we understand most of these cases relate to a period going back days and weeks and our retrospective reports as cases as sometimes going back to the beginning from the outbreak itself well here is the number of cases in china going up and up now we are close to 60,000 the
+s have been recorded, almost all of them in Hubei province where this outbreak began and, as you can see from this graph, there has been a large increase in the number of cases; There are now more than 48,000 in Hubei, that's 15,000 more and the upward shift is partly due to a broader definition of the virus and how it is diagnosed.
+Here's the World Health Organization, crucially: we understand that most of these cases relate to a period going back more than days and weeks and our cases reported retrospectively from the beginning of the outbreak itself, well, Here is the number of cases in China going up and up, now we are close to 60,000, the number of

 death

-in china is over 1350 but actually that number is higher those who die at home they are not counted in the official figures and the BBC knows from speaking to people in Wuhan that this is what people are choosing. g to do here is a quote from an article on the BBC
+Those who die at home are not counted in the official figures and the BBC knows from speaking to people in Wuhan that this is what people choose to do.
+Here is a quote from an article on the BBC News website.
+I would rather die at home than go into quarantine, and as this crisis escalates, there is increasing pressure on the authorities, which is why

 senior